Skip to main content

 The Colonial Bedroom, History

-The Queen Anne and Colonial Revival were coexisiting interior design movements that worked off and shaped each other.
+The Queen Anne and Colonial Revival were coexisiting interior design movements that shaped and complimented each other.
 Emerging in 1870s Philadelphia, the Colonial Revival celebrated early American architecture and design---like that we saw in the Pennsylvania Dutch Kitchen.
-Nearly at the same time, around the 1880s, the Queen Anne style introduced to this symbol of national heritage and identity, a flair for asymmetry, ornamentation, and romanticism.
+Nearly at the same time, around the 1880s, the Queen Anne style became a symbol of national heritage and identity, a flair for asymmetry, ornamentation, and romanticism.
 The choices often drew more from English roots than colonial ones.

 The Colonial Revival